mattermost/docs/source/administration/config-settings.rst

 **Load Custom Configuration Defaults**

 Starting from Mattermost v5.30, you can load a set of custom configuration defaults using an environment variable.
+This custom configuration applies only if the values are not already present in the current server configuration.

 1. Create a ``custom.json`` file that contains the custom configuration defaults.
 2. Edit the ``config.json`` file to include the new environment variable ``MM_CUSTOM_DEFAULTS_PATH=custom.json``.